 C112 - Practical Issues in Claims Management

-Sponsoring adjusting companies, adjusting partnerships or fully licensed adjusters are responsible for investigating the record of the applicant and confirming the following:
+Sponsoring companies are responsible for investigating the record of the applicant and confirming the following:

 - That the applicant is a person of good character and reputation.

-- That the applicant possesses an educational background that is appropriate to the responsibilities of an adjuster of the sponsoring company.
+- That the applicant possess an educational background that is appropriate to the responsibilities of an adjuster of the sponsoring company.